-But is this visit worth it?
-If you travel two days to New York or if your trip to New York is three days, it is best to spend them in the Big Apple and not leave it, but if you make a 10-day trip to New York or you will be 15 days or more in New York, it is an option that you should consider.
+But, is this visit worth it?
+If you travel two days to New York or if your trip to New York is three days, it is best to spend them in the Big Apple and not leave it, but if you make a 10-day trip to New York or you will be 15 days or more in New York it is an option that you should consider.

-7. Take a stroll through Central Park
+7. Take a walk in Central Park

 Here everything is designed for the visitor's enjoyment: perspectives with mirrors and glass for you to take the best photos, glassed-in viewpoints for you to feel the vertigo in first person, ultramodern elevators for you to feel the adrenaline in your body?
 I won't tell you more.
 If you want to organize your visit, check out this article on how to go up to the new SUMMIT One Vanderbilt observation deck.

-I recommend you to get one of their little tables (they bring them out when the weather is nice) for a picnic with a view, but I'll tell you more details in my article on 10 things to do in Bryant Park NYC.
+I recommend you to get one of their little tables (they bring them out when the weather is nice) for a picnic with a view, but I tell you more details in my article on 10 things to do in Bryant Park NYC.

-10. Tour the High Line floating park
+10. Tour the High Line Floating Park

 Although it may seem that I am pulling cliché, Times Square is undoubtedly an emblematic place of the city.
 But fortunately, Manhattan holds many other corners (some surprising, others we have seen thousands of times in the movies) that will leave us amazed.
 If you do not know where to start, I leave you a practical guide on the top things to do and see in Manhattan so you can organize your visit.